 - Look for an organic supplement that uses whole grape skins to ensure maximum purity and potency

 - Choose trans-resveratrol, rather than cis-resveratrol, for the more biologically active form of the polyphenol

 - Supplements should explicitly state “resveratrol”, not “red-wine complex” or some other proprietary formula

 Foods that contain Resveratrol:

 - Resveratrol is a polyphenol found in red wine and dark chocolate (it’s mostly found in the skins of grapes).

 - Long used in traditional medicine, it has been more recently studied in Western medicine and shown to have anti-aging properties.

-- It is believed to work, in part, by helping to prevent and control cell damage that is associated with diseases and aging.
+- It is believed to work, in part, by helping to prevent and control cell damage that is associated with age-related isssues.

-- The main health benefits include improving heart function, reducing the risk of cancer, diabetes prevention, and a decrease in risk of developing brain problems.
+- The main health benefits include improving heart function, balancing blood sugar, weight management and maintaining healthy brain function.

 - While many foods contain resveratrol, they do not contain high enough levels of resveratrol to have a beneficial effect; therefore, supplementation is recommended.